utilitywarehouse/design-systems/packages/material/README.md

 ### Known issues

-- #339 There is an unresolved JSS type mismatch.
-This is only an issue if the `makeStyles` styling API is still used in your application.
-Please see the mentioned issue for recommendations on how best to deal with this.
+- #339 There is a JSS type mismatch when upgrading to `v1.0.0`.
+This is resolved by installing JSS as a dev dependency in your app package; `yarn add -D jss`.

 ### Example migrations